Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Practical Core Web Vitals Optimization for WordPress

-Measurement is only half the battle.
-Here’s how to actually fix CWV issues on a WordPress site, organized by metric.
+Measurement is only half the work.
+Here’s how to fix CWV issues on WordPress, organized by metric.

 SEO performance growth illustration showing website optimization and search rankings improvement